18 Best Puerto Princesa Tourist Spots | Underground River and Islands

 Adventures do not end just because the sun has gone down.
 Beyond the underground river, islands, beaches, and city attractions, Puerto Princesa offers the unique experience of firefly watching.

-Take a trip to Iwahig River (Temporarily closed but will reopen to the public soon) or Irawan River in Puerto Princesa after the sun sets, relax as the boat wades through the mangrove forest, and wait for the thousands of fireflies to make their appearance!
+Take a trip to Iwahig River or Irawan River in Puerto Princesa after the sun sets, relax as the boat wades through the mangrove forest, and wait for the thousands of fireflies to make their appearance!

 You will board paddle boats and cruise along the river lined with mangroves and trees where the fireflies live in abundance.
 To get the best firefly watching experience, flash photography is not allowed, so you don't disturb and scare away the fireflies.